PostHog/posthog.com/contents/docs/plugins/index.md

 ![Plugins Diagram](../images/../../images/plugins-diagram.svg)

-## Example Use-Cases
+## Example use-cases

-Plugins can be used for a wide variety of use-cases, such as:
+Plugins can be used for a wide variety of use cases, such as:

 **Sending the event data to a data warehouse**